 Elissa is an occasional guest editor for Modestics - an online publication geared towards domestic design with a focus on Handmade in the USA.

-Elissa & Jay are also members of several Enamel Societies + The American Craft Council
+Elissa & Jay are also members of The Enamel Societies + The American Craft Council

 Elissa and James live and work in Williamsburg Brooklyn NYC